-As outlined in Getting full value: the Victorian Waste and Resource Recovery Policy, ('Getting full value policy') the Victorian Government is committed to an integrated, statewide waste and resource recovery system that protects the environment and public health, maximises the productive value of resources, and minimises the long term costs to households, industry and government.
+As outlined in Getting Full Value: the Victorian Waste and Resource Recovery Policy, ('Getting Full Value Policy') the Victorian Government is committed to an integrated, statewide waste and resource recovery system that protects the environment and public health, maximises the productive value of resources, and minimises the long-term costs to households, industry and government.

-The government welcomes investments in energy from waste and other alternative reuse technology that can convert waste into useful products, if it can be demonstrated that investment will deliver strong environmental, public health and economic outcomes.
+The Victorian Government also outlined that it welcomes investments in energy from waste and other alternative technology that can convert waste into useful products, if it can be demonstrated that investment will deliver strong environmental, public health and economic outcomes.

 This guideline outlines how the Environment Protection Act 1970 ('the Act') and associated statutory policies and regulations are applied to the assessment of proposals that recover energy from waste.
-The document provides high level guidance for industry, government and the community on EPA Victoria (EPA) expectations and requirements for the siting, design, construction and operation of such facilities.
+The document provides high-level guidance for industry, government and the community on EPA Victoria's (EPA) expectations and requirements for the siting, design, construction and operation of such facilities.

-Efficient recovery of energy from the thermal or biological processing of waste is considered a resource recovery option as opposed to a waste disposal option.
+Efficient recovery of energy from the thermal or biological processing of waste is considered a resource recovery as opposed to a waste disposal option.
 Recovery of energy should not compete with avoidance, reuse or recycling.